ks1024/google-task-cli/README.md

 * Add the generated `client ID`, `client secret` and `API key` to the `credentials.json` file

 * For running the script anywhere from the command line and without the python command :

   * Make the gtask.py file executable `$ chmod +x gtask.py`

   * Add the gTask-cli project directory to your `PATH` environment variable.
 In your `.bashrc` file, add `export PATH=/path/to/project/:$PATH` and then `source` your `.bashrc` file

   * To simplify your use of the script, I recommend to add an alias to the gtask.py file, like : `alias gtask='/path/to/project/gtask.py'`

 **NOTE:** For the first time, There will be a dialogue to request you for the permission to access your google tasks data, just copy the generated url and paste it in a browser address bar and accept the access to your tasks data, then paste the provided key back into the terminal.
-The `tasks.dat` will be generated.
+The `tasks.dat` file will be generated.

 **NOTE:** Remember that you should never commit the credentials.json and tasks.dat files to your github.